chunglabmit/phathom/phathom/pipeline/README.md

 * **output-shape** is the output volume shape in x,y,z format.
 If not specified, it will be the same as the shape of the first input volume.

+* **offset** is the offset of the cutout volume in x,y,z format.
+If not specified, it will be 0,0,0.

 * **--silent** Do not print progress bars